 The Croatian island of Krk is often referred to as the golden island.
 It belongs to the Kvarner group of islands and it is located in the Northern Adriatic.
 The island is connected to the mainland by a concrete bridge, but you can also get to it by flying to Omišalj airport or by ferry from the islands of Cres and Rab.

 The most visited places on the island are Krk, Punat, and Baška.
-These towns offer stunning nature and well-preserved historic and cultural monuments, but besides that, Krk has amazing traditional cuisine too, which makes it a must-visit island in Croatia for all foodies!
+These towns offer stunning nature and well-preserved historical and cultural monuments, but besides that, Krk has amazing traditional cuisine too, which makes it a must-visit island in Croatia for all foodies!

 Krk’s cuisine is based on simple, everyday local ingredients.
 Krčki sir is an autochthonous cheese of the island, and it is a hard, full-fat cheese produced from raw sheep’s milk.